 If you live in, or are visiting, an area with lots of ticks, check your dog and yourself daily.

-Tick-borne diseases are a threat to your dog's health.
+Tick-borne diseases are a threat to your dog's health and to your health.
 Taking preventative measures can reduce the risk of tick bites and tick-borne diseases.

 Talk to your veterinarian about which tick preventatives are best for your dog.